 The feel

 The tradeoff is still scale.
-Current coverage keeps pointing to a compact, short-stop setup, with seating feeling secondary to the bar and the square outside doing some of the work.
-Service gets praised when you want help choosing a coffee, but recent reviews also show the sharper side of the model: queue pressure, little patience for custom requests, and prices that can feel high by Roman standards.
+This is a compact, short-stop setup, with seating feeling secondary to the bar and the square outside doing some of the work.
+Service can be useful when you want help choosing a coffee, but the sharper side of the model is queue pressure, little patience for custom requests, and prices that can feel high by Roman standards.
 Come here if you would rather pay more than settle.

 Why Pergamino Caffè is shortlisted by Filter Notes